robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 are needed, they should all be explicitly disabled using `--output NONE --report NONE --log NONE`.

-The XML output file structure is documented in the :file:`robot.xsd` `schema file`_.
+The XML output file structure is documented in the :file:`result.xsd` `schema file`_.

 .. note:: Starting from Robot Framework 7.0, Rebot_ can read and write
           `JSON output files`_.
 The plan is to enhance the support for